 Sorry for this Mum, but as you know you did cook yours a little overdone, and that big lump of pig liver looked more akin to an Aero bar because it was all dry and full of holes.
 Not my favourite thing as a kid, even with some damn nice onion gravy.
-But this dish at Keng See Black Chicken Herbal Soup, now this dish was just incredible.
+But this dish at Seng Kee Black Chicken Herbal Soup, now this dish was just incredible.

+And this is why because this is some classy hawker food court food.
+This is not Seng Kee Black Chicken, I think this is their signature dish.
 Thinly sliced pork, with thinly sliced pig liver, Spring onions, lettuce, ginger, a truly wicked unctuous gravy and some soy with chilli padi to give it some major punch.
 Wow, and I mean wow!!!
 This dish would be worth coming back for the very next day.
 It is a STUNNER.
 Move over Seng Kee black chicken herbal soup, this should be your signature dish.

 Oh hold on a minute – actually I did haha – I just had to bring Mary to try this.
 She loves liver, and this is up there with the very best of liver dishes I have ever had.
 Well done Seng Kee Black Chicken Herbal Soup.
 You have an absolute winner on your hands here – we’ll be back time and time again for this one.
 Simply delicious.
 One bowl is enough for two, so it’s shares time.